 - Submit their final project to the DU Digital Commons of Undergraduate Theses, Capstones, and Recitals

 The Registrar’s Office evaluates all incoming students’ previous college credits and AP/IB scores for potential DU credit.
 Any questions about transfer credits should be addressed to the appropriate contact at the Registrar's office.

 The Honors Program uses their evaluations to determine any exceptions to Honors course requirements.
 AP/IB/Transfer credit may be used to fulfill some Honors requirements as follows:

 - WRIT 1622 waived with WRIT 1122 credit (through AP, IB, or transfer credit)

 - WRIT 1733 waived with WRIT 1133 credit (through transfer credit)

 - Scientific Inquiry: Natural & Physical World (SINP) requirements may be waived or reduced via AP, IB, and/or transfer credit.
 We defer to how the Registrar’s Office evaluates incoming natural science courses.
 If a student brings in sufficient AP/IB/transfer credits for the Registrar’s Office to mark their SINP requirement as satisfied, this requirement is also satisfied in terms of Honors requirements.
 If a student brings in some of the required 12 SINP credits but not all, they must complete any remaining credits by selecting courses from the Honors SINP list.
-See checklist linked at right for more details and possible course options.
+See checklist linked at left for more details and possible course options.